Jim Fountain Classic

 McClintock High School

-Dear Colleagues, McClintock Masque and Gavel is proud to invite you to the ninth annual Jim Fountain Classic Invitational Tournament on October 29th and 30th, 2021.
-At this tournament we will be offering Congressional Debate, Novice/Varsity Divisions of LD & Public Forum, an Open division of Policy Debate, and the full compliment of individual events including our newest Spoken Word Poetry event.
+Dear Colleagues, McClintock Masque and Gavel is proud to invite you to the ninth annual Jim Fountain Classic Invitational Tournament on October 28th and 29th, 2022.
+At this tournament we will be offering Congressional Debate, Novice/Varsity Divisions of LD & Public Forum, we will offer Novice and Varsity Policy and collapse to an open division if necessary, and the full compliment of individual events including Original Spoken Word Poetry.

 Fees: There is a $25 base school fee.
 Entries will be $7 for individual entries, $14 for partner event entries (Duo, CX, and PF)

 Debate Topics: PF and LD will use the appropriate September/October topics for each division (Novices will use the Novice topic for Sept/Oct).